sumanthpalla/Brain-MRI-Image-Generator-Streamlit/README.md

 2. Extract the images to a directory.
 3. Update the `data_dir` in `config.yaml` to point to this directory.

+### More Information

+1. A training script (`train.py`) that can finetune the model on a custom dataset.
+2. Utility functions (`utils.py`) for calculating evaluation metrics (SSIM and PSNR).
+3. A configuration file (`config.yaml`) for easy customization of training parameters.
+4. Updates to the main app (`app.py`) to allow using the finetuned model.
+5.Updated README with instructions for finetuning and information about the dataset and evaluation metrics.

+The chosen public dataset for this project is the Brain Tumor MRI Dataset from Kaggle, which contains a good variety of brain MRI images for finetuning purposes.
+The evaluation metrics (SSIM and PSNR) are calculated during the validation phase of training and provide a quantitative measure of the generated image quality compared to the original images.

+To use this updated project:

+Set up the environment and install dependencies as described in the README.
+Prepare your dataset and update the config.yaml file.
+Run the training script to finetune the model.
+Use the Streamlit app to generate Brain MRI images, with the option to use the finetuned model.

 ## Note

 This app is for demonstration purposes only.
 The generated images should not be used for medical diagnosis or treatment.